-The Pittsburgh Penguins have reportedly re-assigned goaltender Eric Hartzell to the Wheeling Nailers of the East Coast Hockey League (ECHL), according to the Wilkes-Barre/Scranton Penguins’ team website.
+The Pittsburgh Penguins have reportedly sent goaltender Eric Hartzell down to the Wheeling Nailers of the East Coast Hockey League (ECHL) - according to the Wilkes-Barre/Scranton Penguins’ team website.

 Hartzell, 23, was sent to WBS following his attempt to make the Pens’ roster in September, and has not performed in a game so far this year.

 Moving Hartzell to the ECHL might seem as a demotion, however, the goaltender is currently sidelined with an injury and is most likely going to be working specifically on his conditioning.

 The 6-foot-4, 187-pound Hartzell was signed by Pittsburgh following a stellar senior season at Quinnipiac University, where he was named USA Hockey College Player of the Year and was a finalist for the Hobey Baker Award (NCAA’s top college hockey player).